Definition of make in English:

 - Aided by support staff and by reading specialists, teachers made do with the pedagogical knowledge and skills that were available to them.

-- North American informal Pretend to be; imitate: now make like my pants and splitMore example sentences
+- North American informal Pretend to be; imitate: tell the whole group to make like a bird by putting their arms outMore example sentences

 - If you want an alternative to a T-shirt or vest, make like Kate Moss and wear your skirt with a waistcoat and nothing else.